scott-grimes/homeserver/NEW_NODE_SETUP.md

 if [[ "${NEEDS_REBOOT}" == "true" ]]; then
   reboot;
 fi;
 ```

+6) Format SD card (optional)

-6) Set a reserved ip address for board in router
+7) Set a reserved ip address for board in router

-7) If pihole enabled visit http://pihole/admin and set a dns entry for board
+8) If pihole enabled visit http://pihole/admin/dns_records.php and set a dns entry for board

+9) Add entry to monitor/prometheus-config/homeserver-targets